 Behavioural analysis and prediction of customer churn

 Would it be possible to predict when our customers will leave us?
-Predicting the behaviour of our clients is one of the areas to which companies devote most attention and resources.
+Predicting the behaviour of our clients by studying customer churn is one of the areas to which companies devote most attention and resources.
 If we know how a client is going to act and, more importantly, at what stages of the process – from their interest to the purchase or acquisition of our service – they may lose interest in, we can act to cover those shortfalls and improve as a company.

 Management of customer turnover